Ásmundur Einar Daðason

 Ásmundur Einar Daðason (born 29 October 1982) is an Icelandic politician.
-He was a member of the Althing for the Northwest Constituency from 2009 to 2016 – first for the Left-Green Movement (VG), later for the centrist Progressive Party.
-He returned to the Althing in 2017.
-He has also been the leader of the organisation Heimssýn, which gathers Iceland's EU opponents.
-On November 30, 2017, he became Minister of Social Affairs and Equality.
-On November 28, 2021, he became Minister of Education and Children.
+He served as a member of the Althing for the Northwest Constituency from 2009 to 2016, initially representing the Left-Green Movement (VG) and later the centrist Progressive Party.
+After a hiatus, he returned to the Althing in 2017.
+Additionally, he has held leadership positions within the organization Heimssyn, which advocates against Iceland's membership in the EU.

+On 30 November 2017 he assumed the role of Minister of Social Affairs and Equality.
+On 28 November 2021 he was appointed Minister of Education and Children.

 Career

 Minister of Social Affairs and Children

 Ásmundur Einar was appointed Minister of Social Affairs and Children in the Jakobsdottir cabinet after government negotiations following the 2017 election.
 Following the 2021 election, he was appointed Minister of Education and Children.

 After taking office as a minister in 2017, Ásmundur Einar declared that his main emphasis as a minister would be services provided for children.
-He declared wanting to make large-scale changes in the systems that provide services to children in Iceland.
-On December 31, 2018, he changed the ministerial title to reflect his focus on children's rights and became Minister of Social Affairs and Children, the first minister for children in Iceland.
+He stated that he wished to make large-scale changes in the systems that provide services to children in Iceland.
+On 31 December 2018 he changed the ministerial title to reflect his focus on children's rights and became Minister of Social Affairs and Children, the first minister for children in Iceland.
 In 2020, in a personal interview with Morgunblaðið, Ásmundur Einar described his youth and upbringing and the effects that experience had had on his adult life.
 Based on that experience, Ásmundur Einar emphasised his first hand knowledge of how it feels to be a child in an environment where not everything is up to par and assistance is needed.

 In 2020, Ásmundur Einar presented a bill to the Icelandic Parliament on the Integration of Services in the Interest of Children's Prosperity.
 The bill was accompanied by two other bills, one on the National Agency for Children and Families and the other on the National Supervisory Authority for Welfare for Integrating Services in the Interest of Children's Prosperity.
 The two are new institutions, founded on the basis of two currently operating institutions, and their role would be to oversee the implementation and activities based on the new law on the Integration of Services in the Interest of Children's Prosperity.
-The bill was passed into law in the spring of 2021 and took effect on January 1, 2022.
+The bill was passed into law in the spring of 2021 and took effect on 1 January 2022.